DEVA-MARIE BECK

 International Co-Director

-Deva-Marie Beck, PhD, RN, DTM, is a Canadian / American nurse, author, educator, and Florence Nightingale scholar who serves as a volunteer International Co-Director of the Nightingale Initiative for Global Health (NIGH).
-Currently, she is developing — in teamwork with a growing group of nurses from around the world — an updated approach to NIGH’s mandate — engaging nurses, student nurses, retirees and concerned citizens to share their voices out across the global public space with their care, commitments, and concerns for a better world.
+Currently, Dr. Beck is developing an updated approach to NIGH’s mandate — engaging nurses, student nurses, retirees and concerned citizens to share their voices out across the global public space with their care, commitments, and concerns for a better world.
+Building on this, Dr. Beck has recently collaborated with a growing worldwide team of nursing leaders participating |

 Her recent article (2021) — 'Creating the Nightingale Initiative for Global Health: Theoretical Reflections to Follow in Florence Nightingale's Footsteps' — has been published in Open Access in English, Portuguese and Spanish for the trilingual open-source nursing journal Revista Latino-Americana Emfermagen.